MikiP98/MultiScaler-Plus/README.md

 ## Performance:

-File size and time needed to save the image using different formats with lossless compression.
+File size and time needed to save the image using different formats with lossless+ compression.
 Tested on the [xBRZ Retexture v1.2 64x]() Minecraft resourcepack + example shell:

 | File format | Size *(B)*   | Time *(~s)* |